devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

 data/test_set\dogs\dog.4001.jpg	dogs
 data/test_set\dogs\dog.4002.jpg	dogs
 ```
-The dataset are for cats vs dogs classifier.
+The dataset is for cats vs dogs classifier.
 All the paths and labels are saved into train and test txt files which can be loaded into lists using the code below.

 ```python
 with open("train_set.txt", "r") as f: